The Original Ultimate Runner Competition

 Some of the world's best runners at various distances gathered to compete in The Ultimate Runner Competition.

-The original Ultimate Runner Competition winner was honored as the best all-around runner in the world, much like track and field honors, the Olympic decathlon winner was the best all-around athlete in the world, and the Iron Man determined the best triathlete in the world.
+The original Ultimate Runner Competition winner was honored as the best all-around runner in the world, much like track and field honors, where the Olympic decathlon winner is considered the best all-around athlete in the world, and the Iron Man competition determines the best triathlete in the world.

 The goal of the Original Ultimate Runner Competition was to test the limits of human endurance in one day.
 The founders of the race reached their goal.
 The original Ultimate Runner Competition (it no longer exists) was the most challenging endurance event of my life.